-From 2011-2016, Litecoin did not have a full-time developer.
-Initially, only Charlie Lee ("father” of Litecoin) and Warren Togami (lead developer) were associated with the open source project Litecoin.
+From 2011-2016, Litecoin had no full-time developers.
+Initially, only Charlie Lee (the “father” of Litecoin) and Warren Togami (the lead developer) were associated with the Litecoin open source project.

 In 2016, a developer with the alias “Shaolinfry” joined Litecoin.

-In addition, there are a number of other contributors who run the community and monitor releases.
+In addition, there are a number of other contributors who run the community and track releases.

-After 9 years of existence and development, Litecoin now has many official partners spread across many industries, such as:
+After 9 years of existence and development, Litecoin now has many official partners spread in many industries, typically:

 - Travala.com: 567,928 hotels in 210 countries with 82,311 destinations

-- Travelbybit.com: Book flights and hotels in electronic money
+- Travelbybit.com: Book flights and hotels with cryptocurrency

-- BlockFi: provide asset management products that cryptocurrency investors need.
-All are backed by blockchain technology
+- BlockFi: offers the wealth management products that crypto investors need.
+All powered by blockchain technology

 There are also a number of other partners in the e-commerce industry.

-The possibility of criminal abuse is not too strange for the cryptocurrency industry.
+The possibility of being abused by criminals is not too new for the cryptocurrency industry.
 Especially anonymous coins like Litecoin.

-Because of allowing users to send and receive money anonymously, LTC has become one of the ideal currencies for criminals to use to launder money.
-So it can be said that anonymity is both beneficial and harmful at the same time.
+Because of allowing users to send and receive money anonymously, LTC has become one of the ideal coins for criminals to use to launder money.
+So it can be said that anonymity is both beneficial and harmful.

-However, one thing to remember is that these cryptocurrency abusers only account for a small number of users.
+However, it should be remembered that these cryptocurrency abusers only make up a small number of users.

 Is Litecoin a legal currency?

-Whether or not Litecoin is a legal currency must look at the laws of each country.
-For example, in Vietnam, cryptocurrencies are not prohibited by law, but they are not necessarily acknowledged, they are still controversial.
+Whether Litecoin is a legal currency or not depends on the laws of each country.
+In Vietnam, for example, cryptocurrencies are not banned by law, but they are not necessarily recognized, and are controversial.

-Although Litecoins have been around for a long time and have experienced strong drops many times, they have never fallen out of the top 10 on CoinMarketCap.
+Although Litecoins have been around for quite some time and have experienced massive drops many times, they have never dropped out of the top 10 on CoinMarketCap.

-Besides, you don't need to worry about Litecoin flooding the market as well as the value of Litecoin falling.
-Because only 84 million coins can be mined.
+Besides, you also don't need to worry about Litecoin flooding the market as well as Litecoin's value dropping.
+As only a total of 84 million coins can be mined.

-In addition, as of Q4 2019, the number of wallet addresses operating on the Litecoin network placed more than 45 million.
+Additionally, as of Q4 2019, the number of active wallet addresses on the Litecoin network housed more than 45 million wallets.
 Meanwhile, the number of daily active wallet addresses is 77.1 thousand wallets.
-This shows that the use of LTC is very large.
+That shows the level of usage of LTC is huge.

-Instructions on how to dig LTC for newbies
+Instructions on how to mine LTC for newbies

-The following Blogtienao will list some risks you may encounter when becoming a miner:
+The following Blogtienao will list some of the risks you may face when becoming a miner:

-- Difficulty level increases: As more and more miners participate in LTC mining, the difficulty will increase accordingly.
+- Difficulty increased: As more and more miners join LTC mining, the difficulty will increase accordingly.
 This reduces your profits.
-Therefore, you need to make a realistic estimate of the level of difficulty that will increase in the near future.
+For that, you need to make a realistic prediction of how much difficulty will increase in the near future.

-- Resale at low prices: To get good productivity, you have to dig with ASIC hardware.
+- Resell at low price: To get good yield, you have to mine with ASIC hardware.
 However, since this hardware can only be used for mining and is not retrofitted for other purposes, the resale value is quite low.

-- High power consumption: Mining is a process that consumes a lot of power.
-Therefore, cheap electricity is a very important part of the calculation of profits.
+- Consume more power: Mining is a process that consumes a lot of electricity.
+Therefore, cheap electricity price is a very important part in calculating profit.

 Where to buy, sell and trade LTC?

-However, if you want to invest in LTC then I recommend you choose the floor Binance or Huobi.
-These are the two biggest exchanges at the moment and have cheap transaction fees as well as fast transaction speeds.
+However, if you want to invest in LTC, I recommend you to choose the exchange Binance or Huobi.
+These are the 2 largest exchanges at the moment and have cheap transaction fees as well as fast transaction speeds.

 To trade on Vicuta, you need to have:

 - InternetBanking one of the banks VCB, ACB, TCB, VTB, SCB.
-Techcombank should preferably give it convenience.
+It is best to use Techcombank for convenience.

-Note: You also do not need to secure your Vicuta account because this is just a place to buy and sell, not store coins on the floor, so the loss of your account, you also feel secure because it will not affect your assets.
+Note: You also don't need to secure your Vicuta account because this is just a place to buy and sell, not store coins on the exchange, so losing your account is also reassuring because it won't affect your assets.

 Step 1 : you click Click here to register nhé

-This is a detailed guide, you follow is okay.
+This is a detailed guide, you can follow it.

-Step 2 : after registration, you login and please verify your email, phone number to upgrade your transaction limit.
-Identity verification is only needed when you want to trade in bulk.
+Step 2 : After registration, please log in and verify your email and phone number to increase the transaction limit.
+Identity verification is only necessary when you want to transact in bulk.

-Step 3 : proceed buy Litecoin (LTC) on Vicuta
+Step 3 : conduct buy Litecoin (LTC) on Vicuta

-You enter the Section Purchase choose Litecoin (LTC) or go directly to this link: https://vicuta.com/buy/LTC
+You are not in Section Purchase choose Litecoin (LTC) or go directly to this link: https://vicuta.com/buy/LTC

-- Quantity: for example, if you want to buy 10 LTC, enter 10.
+- Quantity: for example, if you want to buy 10 LTC, enter the number 10.

 - Bank: Should choose VCB or TCB or ACB and remember your bank account must have internetbanking

-- Account Holder Name: the same name you register at Vicuta
+- Account holder's name: the same name as you registered at Vicuta

-Then mark my commitment and click Confirm through the next step
+Then mark I commit and click Confirm to go to the next step

-You log into your internetbanking account, make the required transfer with the exact account content as above, After the transfer is complete you press "Confirm Transfer"And go make coffee and wait for 15-30p LTC will come to your wallet.
+You log in to your internetbanking account, make the correct transfer as required with the exact same account content as above, After the transfer is complete, press "Transfer Confirmation” and make a cup of coffee, wait for 15-30 minutes, LTC will come to your wallet.

-First, because LTC is monetary in nature, their value is affected by supply and demand.
-However, according to the Litecoin community, this is a positive effect.
+First, because LTCs are monetary in nature, their value is affected by supply and demand.
+However, according to the Litecoin community, this is a positive influence.

-Secondly, digital currencies are currently not under control.
-This makes them a risky investment for some people.
+Second, digital currency is currently unregulated.
+This makes them a risky investment for some.

-Finally, changes in government capital control (China only here) could reduce demand.
+Finally, changes in government capital controls (here only China) could reduce demand.

-Regarding this section, Blogtienao has written a very detailed article, you can see at the link below:
+About this item, Blogtienao has written a very detailed article, you can see it at the link below:

-Hope Blogtienao It has brought you really useful knowledge about LTC in the above article.
-Wish you a successful investment!
+Hope Blogtienao has brought you really useful knowledge about LTC in the above article.
+Good luck with your investment!